keyboard_arrow_up

 Glass Rods

-Long, cylinder-shaped pieces of glass.
+Long, cylindrical pieces of glass.

 Glass Tube

-A cylinder made of glass material.
+A cylindrical form made of glass material.

 Heat Strengthened Glass